Navigating Child Custody in Virginia

 Creating a custody arrangement that allows a smooth transition for the children to get back into a normal routine is a top priority for parents going through a divorce.
 A popular custody arrangement for divorce cases where the relationship is relatively amicable between both parents and the children is joint custody.

 In joint custody, both parents are responsible for the wellbeing of the child.
 In addition, both parents share the ability to make decisions that impact the child.
-As stated above, there are two types of custody that can be applied to joint custody.
+As stated above, there are two types of custody that can be applied to joint child custody in Virginia.

 - Joint legal custody: The child may reside with a primary parent, but important decisions for the child are made jointly between both parents.
 This is the more common custody arrangement for a court to order.